OneGAN: Simultaneous Unsupervised Learning of Conditional Image Generation, Foreground Segmentation, and Fine-Grained Clustering: Method

+{\bf GLU Layer Normalization\quad} Following StackGANv2 and FineGAN architecture, we apply GLU~\cite{dauphin2017language} activation in the generators.
+Due to the multiple paths, the large scale and high complexity of our method, batch normalization was unstable for our low batch size, and, increasing the batch size was not an option.
+As a solution, we switched to layer normalization, which is not affected by the batch size.
+We fused the normalization and activation into a single module termed ``GLU Layer Normalization''.
+Given an input $x$ with $x_L,x_R$ representing an equal split in the channel axis (left/right):

+In this method, the normalization is only applied on $x_L$.
+The input to the sigmoid, $x_R$, is not normalized.
+This is favorable, because $x_R$ serves as a mask on $x_L$, and normalizing it across the channels contradicts this goal.

-{\bf Discriminators\quad} Following \cite{singh2018finegan}, the two discriminators are adversarial opponents on the outputs $I_{bg}, I$.
-The background discriminator $D_{bg}$ receives either a real background image from the set $X_{bg}$, a fake background image generated by the background generator, or a real object image from the set $X_c$.
-This discriminator has three tasks, with a separate output for each.
-The tasks are as follows: (i) patch-wise prediction if the input image is real or fake, annotated as $D_{bg_A}$. (ii) patch-wise prediction if the input image is a background image or not, annotated as $D_{bg_B}$. (iii) extract hidden layer output for the perceptual loss, annotated as $D_{bg_C}$.
+{\bf Discriminators\quad} Following FineGAN, the two discriminators are adversarial opponents on the outputs $I_{bg}, I$.
+The background discriminator $D_{bg}$ has two tasks, with a separate output for each.
+The tasks are as follows: (i) patch-wise prediction if the input image is real or fake when presented with either a real or fake background image, annotated as $D_{bg_A}$. (ii) patch-wise prediction if the input image is a background image or not when presented with either a real background image or a real object image, annotated as $D_{bg_B}$.
+The background generator is hereby optimized to generate images that look like real images and do not contain object features.
+In addition, when performing the reconstruction path on fake images, we also extract a hidden layer output and apply perceptual loss between generated and reconstructed backgrounds, annotated as $D_{bg_C}$, to reduce the perceptual distance between the original and the reconstructed image.

-The image discriminator $D_c$ receives real images from $X_c$ or generated fake images, and also has three tasks: (i) predict if the input image is real or fake, annotated as $D_{c_A}$. (ii) predict the child class $\phi_c$ of the image, annotated as $D_{c_B}$. (iii) extract hidden layer output for perceptual loss, annotated as $D_{c_C}$.
-The classification task is not an adversarial one, and the foreground generator is cooperating with that task, instead of aiming to fool it.
-The first and third tasks lead the generators to generate real looking images and the second task encourages the generators to condition the generation on the child class.
+The image discriminator $D_c$ receives real images from $X_c$ or generated fake images, and also has two tasks: (i) predict if the input image is real or fake, annotated as $D_{c_A}$. (ii) predict the child class $\phi_c$ of the image, annotated as $D_{c_B}$, as in all InfoGAN-influenced methods.
+This trains the foreground generator to generate images that look real and represent the conditioned child class.
+In addition, we also extract a hidden layer output and apply perceptual loss between generated and reconstructed foreground images, annotated as $D_{c_C}$.